Home > Glass > Architectural Glass: Leading the Race in the Middle East

 Jewel of the Creek, Dubai, UAE

-According to Yehia, the norms of the glass in the Middle East is to have at least a double glass panel, the single glazed application is almost disappeared.
+According to Yehia, the norm of glass in the Middle East is to have at least a double glass panel, the single-glazed application is almost disappeared.
 The second norms are to have a minimum of one low-E coating glass which reflects the minimum requirements of different authority to apply in building codes.
 Garnier believes that the main challenge for the construction industry in the Middle East is sustainability.
 Sustainability is driven by 2 main factors.
-On one hand, the comfort and the wellbeing of the building occupant must be warranted by large window openings.
+On one hand, the comfort and well-being of the building occupant must be warranted by large window openings.
 On the other hand, regulations are getting more stringent on sustainability.

 The Middle East uses international sustainability standards like LEED or WELL.
 It has also developed its own standards that match the specific requirements of its climate, like Estidama in Abu Dhabi, Al Safat in Dubai, or Barjeel in Ras Al Khaimah.
-The glass industry is responding to these needs by offering solutions that adapt perfectly to the outside conditions and that standard static glass cannot fulfill.
-Solutions like dynamic smart glass that clear or darken automatically and seamlessly in a controllable manner are contributing to make the building construction more sustainable and to achieve these specific goals in the Middle East.
+The glass industry is responding to these needs by offering solutions that adapt perfectly to the outside conditions that standard static glass cannot fulfil.
+Solutions like dynamic smart glass that clears or darkens automatically and seamlessly in a controllable manner are contributing to making building construction more sustainable and achieving these specific goals in the Middle East.

 The Limitations Of Having Complete Glass Walls On Buildings